TupranVydehi/LittleLemon/README.md

 # LittleLemon

+## Note: model/view/serializer for Menu is renamed to MenuItem

 Below are the apis you can use for using application.
 1. base_url/restaurant - restaurant page
 2. base_url/restaurant/booking/tables  -  Browable APIs page to book table